 Locals traditionally braai (barbeque) boerewors over a fire, and while cooking, it is essential not to prick the casing—all the juices will run out, resulting in a dry sausage.

-6. Mealie Pap (Maize Porridge / Meal)
+6. Mealie Pap (Maize Porridge)

 This coarse maize meal is a staple in a majority of households.
 It is cheap, doesn’t need to be refrigerated, and stays fresh for a long time.
-Generally, stywe pap (thickness of polenta) is cooked with a 1:1 ratio with water and is good to eat with stews and meat.
+Generally, stywe pap (thick polenta) is cooked with a 1:1 balance with water and is a perfect partner for stews and meat.

 7. Vetkoek (Fried Bread)